MattChan96/GoogleChallenge/README.md

     Managed to gain deeper undestanding of how the FE and BE interract with one another.
     Found the experience of scraping data, albeit at such a basic level, very valuable and worth exploring further

+- No dependencies required
+- Just open index.html in live browser